 What is condensation?

 No matter what kind of windows you have fitted in your home, there’s always a chance of condensation occurring.
-Condensation is water which appears in the form of droplets on a cold surface when said surface is in contact with humid air.
-It can occur on a multitude of things, including your glasses, your drink, your car etc. For more advice on how to combat condensation, read our condensation home hacks post.
-If you don’t yet have aluminium windows and want to find out more about them, read our aluminium windows vs uPVC windows post.
+Condensation is water that appears in the form of droplets on a cold surface when said surface is in contact with humid air.
+It can occur on a multitude of things, including your glasses, your drink and your car.

 How to stop condensation on windows